Jensen Beach, Florida: Geography and climate

 Jensen Beach occupies the northeast corner of Martin County.
 It is bordered to the east by the Indian River Lagoon and the town of Ocean Breeze, to the southeast by the town of Sewall's Point, to the south by unincorporated Rio, to the southwest by the city of Stuart, the Martin county seat, to the northwest by U.S. Route 1, and to the north by the city of Port St. Lucie in St. Lucie County.
 Unincorporated North River Shores is to the west of Jensen Beach, on the opposite side of US 1.
 According to the United States Census Bureau, the CDP has a total area of 8.2 sqmi, of which 7.0 sqmi are land and 1.2 sqmi, or 14.82%, are water.

 Waveland was the original name for the area from Crossroads Hill (south of N.E.
 Center Street) south to the tip of Sewall's Point and west to Warner Creek.

 "Jensen" originally meant the area immediately adjacent to modern-day downtown Jensen Beach.

 Jensen Beach was rated the "Top Spot for Beach Volleyball" in 2008 by Prime Time Magazine, and is a part of Florida's Treasure Coast region, which derives its name from the ships that wrecked during the 17th century because of coral reefs in the shallow waters.
 Artifacts and treasures from these ships of Spanish origin can still be discovered today.

 The Skyline Drive area includes some of the highest points in the community, reaching an elevation of 70 ft at one point.

-The climate in the area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Jensen Beach has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The climate in the area is characterized by hot, humid summers and generally mild to somewhat cool winters, with occasional frosts.
+According to the Köppen Climate Classification system, Jensen Beach has a humid subtropical climate, abbreviated "Cfa" on climate maps, transitioning to a tropical monsoon or tropical rainforest climate.